-Fundamentals of Patient Care Technician Level I Certificate

-COURSES CR GR YR COURSES CR GR YR EDUC 1300 Learning Frameworks 3 PLAB 1223 Phlebotomy 2 HPRS1201 Introduction to Health Professions 2 PLAB 1260 Clinical - Phlebotomy 2 HPRS 2302 Medical Terminology for Allied Health 3 ECRD 1111 Electrocardiography 1 VNSG 1133 Growth and Development 1 NURA 1301 Nurse Aide for Health Care 3 VNSG 1116 Nutrition 1 NURA 1160 Clinical Nursing Aide and Patient Care Aide 1 Total hours 10 Total hours 9

-Degree plan valid for 5 years from the semester that student signs dedicated schedule and enrolls in courses.
-EDUC 1300 is required for all first-time in college students attending Coastal Bend College.
+Student ID og Year Fundamentals of Pat tier ıt C are Technician Level I Cert tific at Freshman Year First Semester Second Semester COURSES CR GR YR COURSES CR GR YR EDUC 1300 Learning Framework (My Cougar Course) 3 PLAB 1223 Phlebotomy 2 HPRS 1201 Introduction to Health Professions 2 PLAB 1260 Clinical - Phlebotomy 2 HPRS 2302 Medical Terminology for Allied Health 3 ECRD 1111 Electrocardiography 1 VNSG 1133 Growth and Development 1 NURA 1301 Nurse Aide for Health Care 3 VNSG 1116 Nutrition 1 NURA 1160 Clinical Nursing Aide and Patient Care Aide 1 Total hours 10 Total hours 9 Degree plan valid for 5 years from the semester t EDUC 1300 is required for all first-time in colleg 1 e studer nts atten nding Co astal Bend College. graduati ion.
+I als so und EDUC 1300 is required for all first-time in collegions of the col e studer nts atten nding Co astal Bend College. graduati ion.
+I als 60 und

-I understand that any deviation from this plan may result in some courses not applying toward the stated requirements or delay in graduation.
-I also understand the courses in this curriculum may not apply towards a bachelor's degree.

-Fundamentals of Certified Nursing Assistant (CNA)

-Freshman Year First Semester Second Semester COURSES CR GR YR COURSES CR GR YR EDUC 1300 Learning Frameworks 3 VNSG 1116 Nutrition 1 HPRS 1201 Introduction to Health Professions 2 VNSG 1133 Growth and Development 1 HPRS 2302 Medical Terminology for Allied Health 3 NURA 1301 Nurse Aide for Health Care 3 VNSG 1320 Anatomy and Physiology for Allied Health 3 NURA 1160 Clinical - Nursing Assistant/Aide and Patient Care Assistant/Aide 1 Total hours 11 Total hours 6

-Degree plan valid for 5 years from the semester that student signs dedicated schedule and enrolls in courses.

-EDUC 1300 is required for all first-time in College Students attending Coastal Bend College.

-BCIS is required for all college students, a test out option of 70% in computer literacy is available
+Student ID og Year Fundamental s of f Ce ertif fied Nursing Assista n t (CNA A) Freshman Year First Semester Second Semester COURSES CR GR YR COURSES CR GR YR EDUC 1300 Learning Framework (My Cougar Course) 3 VNSG 1116 Nutrition 1 HPRS 1201 Introduction to Health Professions 2 VNSG 1133 Growth and Development 1 HPRS 2302 Medical Terminology for Allied Health 3 NURA 1301 Nurse Aide for Health Care 3 VNSG 1320 Anatomy and Physiology for Allied Health 3 NURA 1160 Clinical - Nursing Assistant/Aide and Patient Care Assistant/Aide 1 Total hours 11 Total hours 6 Degree plan valid for 5 years from the semester the EDUC 1300 is required for all first-time in Collego BCIS is required for all college students, a test of hat stud e Studer nts atter nding Co astal Bend College.
+EDUC 1300 is required for all first-time in College BCIS is required for all college students, a test of hat stude e Studer out optio nts atter nding Coa % in com astal Bend College.
+Aputer literacy is available.
+EDUC 1300 is required for all first-time in College BCIS is required for all college students, a test of restand that any deviation from this plan may re se in this curriculum may not apply towards a b hat stude e Studer out option nts atter on of 70 nding Coa % in com astal Bend College. lay in gr aduation n.
+I also u EDUC 1300 is required for all first-time in College BCIS is required for all college students, a test of rstand that any deviation from this plan may re hat stude e Studer out option nts atter on of 70 nding Coa % in com astal Bend College.
+Aputer literacy is available. lay in gr aduation n.
+I also u

-I understand that any deviation from this plan may result in some courses not applying toward the stated requirements or delay in graduation.
-I also understand the courses in this curriculum may not apply towards a bachelor's degree.
+Oil & Gas Technology